strandriamanalina/tidying/README.md

 The data frame consists of	396 rows of  5 columns :
 - Each row is an observation : The average of one measurement type for one specific feature in one axis.
 It could be argued that the axis column and feature column need not be separated.
 However, it may be useful if there is a need to have a value for each set of feature ignoring the axis.
 In addition to that, it is relatively easy to always consider the feature column and axis together qhen doing an analysis.
 - Each column is a set of variables.
+- As the notion of tidy data may vary from one person to another (even if the definition looks clear), the output may alwas differ.